James Rodríguez: Personal life

-He acquired Spanish citizenship in 2019.

 Sponsorships

-During his early days playing in South America, James was approached by Adidas head scout Claus Peter Meyer.
-He featured occasionally in various adverts for Adidas as well as the Colombian beverage "Pony Malta", Nestlé drink "Milo", and the shampoo "Clear".
-After the 2014 World Cup, where he won the Golden Boot as the tournament's top goal scorer with six goals, Adidas took advantage of James' increased exposure and issued him his own custom gold boots to celebrate his achievement and increase the brand's on-pitch association with their new star asset.
+During his early days playing in South America, Rodríguez was approached by Adidas head scout Claus Peter Meyer.
+He featured occasionally in various adverts for Adidas as well as the Colombian beverage "Pony Malta", Nestlé drink "Milo", and the shampoo Clear.
+After the 2014 World Cup, where he won the Golden Boot as the tournament's top goal scorer with six goals, Adidas took advantage of Rodríguez' increased exposure and issued him his own custom gold boots to celebrate his achievement and increase the brand's on-pitch association with their new star asset.